New Orleans Drug Charges Criminal Defense Lawyer

 If you have been charged or arrested for Drug Crimes in Louisiana, you need an experience, skilled, trusted, and knowledgeable Drug Crimes criminal defense attorney.
 Without the assistance and help, you have little chance of winning your case, if it goes to trial.

-As a New Orleans Drug Charges Criminal Defense Lawyer At the Weiser Law Firm, LLC, we will conduct a thorough investigation into the details and specifics of the Drug Crimes charges.
-We will formulate the most appropriate argument for your Drug Crimes defense.
+As a New Orleans Drug Charges Criminal Defense Lawyer, we will conduct a thorough investigation.
+This investigation will cover the details and specifics of the charges.
+Hence, we will formulate the most appropriate argument for your Drug Crimes defense.

 Harsher Penalties and Enhanced Sentencing

-Repeat drug offenders face stiffer penalties and longer jail sentences under the Louisiana Habitual Offender Statute.
-Furthermore, when a drug case involves large quantities of an illegal substance, charges may be enhanced to possession with theintent to distribute.
-An individual may also face enhanced charges and stricter sentencing if found in possession of illegal drugs in proximity to areas such as:
+To begin with, repeat drug offenders face stiffer penalties and longer jail sentences under the Louisiana Habitual Offender Statute.
+Furthermore, when a drug case involves large quantities of an illegal substance, charges may increase to possession with the intent to distribute.
+In addition, an individual may also face enhanced charges and stricter sentencing if found in possession of illegal drugs in proximity to areas such as:

-Persons charged with drug possession may not necessarily have to go to trial to resolve their case.
-A resolution may be achieved via negotiations with the district attorney.
-A first time offense of simple possession of certain controlled dangerous substances may qualify for a drug diversion program rather than a prison term.
-Diversion programs are not available to offenders facing distribution charges.
+Sometimes, persons charged with drug possession may not necessarily have to go to trial to resolve their case.
+For example, you may be able to achieve a resolution via negotiations with the district attorney.
+In addition, a first time offense of simple possession of certain controlled dangerous substances may qualify for a drug diversion program rather than a prison term.
+Also, Diversion programs are not available to offenders facing distribution charges.

-Often, the law enforcement agencies or State’s Attorney’s office for the parish you are charged in will overlook an aspect of the case, if this happen, we will find other witnesses or evidence to present to the Court or state’s attorney’s office to support your side of the Drug Crimes case.
-We will work with you and fight for your rights and freedoms.
+Often, the law enforcement agencies or State’s Attorney’s office for the parish in which you have charges will overlook an aspect of the case.
+SO, If this happens, we will find other witnesses.
+Or, find evidence to present to the Court or state’s attorney’s office to support your side of the case.
+To summarize, we will work with you and fight for your rights and freedoms.

 For more information, contact a New Orleans Drug Charges Criminal Defense Lawyer.